panda-re/panda/README.md

 ```

 ### Quickstart: Python pip
 The Python interface to PANDA (also known as *pypanda*) can be installed from [PIP](https://pypi.org/project/pandare/) by running `pip3 install pandare`.
 This will install everything you need for python-based PANDA analyses, but not stand-alone PANDA binaries.
-This package is not automatically updated so it may fall behind the master branch of PANDA.
 The distributed binaries are only tested on 64-bit Ubuntu 18.04 and other architectures/versions are unlikely to work.
 You can also install pypanda by building PANDA and then running `python3 setup.py install` from the directory `panda/panda/python/core`.

 ###  Debian, Ubuntu
+The fastest way to install PANDA would be through installing [the debian packages](https://github.com/pandare/
+panda/releases).
+There is a debian package for both Ubuntu 20.04 and Ubuntu 22.04, and its corresponding PyPanda package.

 Because PANDA has a few dependencies, we've encoded the build instructions into
 the [install\_ubuntu.sh](panda/scripts/install\_ubuntu.sh).
 The script should
 work on the latest Debian stable/Ubuntu LTS versions.